-- Trench or ditch bottoms containing bedrock, soft muck or refuse, or other material unable to provide long-term uniform pipe support are unacceptable. - All unsuitable foundation shall be excavated before pipe installation proceeds.

-Where the trench bottom is unstable, the contractor shall excavate to a depth required by the engineer and replace with suitable material as is specified by the engineer.

-• If native soil can migrate into the backfill, the use of a synthetic fabric (geotextile) or stone filter shall be at the discretion and design of the engineer.
+- Trench or ditch bottoms containing bedrock, soft muck or refuse, or other material unable to provide long-term uniform pipe support are unacceptable. - All unsuitable foundation shall be excavated before pipe installation proceeds. - Where the trench bottom is unstable, the contractor shall excavate to a depth required by the engineer and replace with suitable material as is specified by the engineer. - If native soil can migrate into backfill, use synthetic fabric (geotextile) to separate native soil from backfill.